 - Add whiskey, peach schnapps and sour mix.
 Close and shake vigorously for 5-7 seconds.

-- Pour mixture into a shot glass and top with a little Sprite or lemonade.
-Serve.
+- Pour mixture into a shot glass and add a splash of Sprite (lemon-lime soda) or lemonade.

 To make ahead: If you wish to make a big batch ahead of time, mix the whiskey, schnapps, and sour mix in a jar or pitcher and leave it in the fridge.
 When it’s time to serve the shooters, pour 1.5 ounce of the mix in a cocktail shaker – or double or triple the servings since you can make more than one shot at a time – add a few ice cubes and close with a lid.
 Shake for a few seconds and serve topped with a little lemonade or lemon-lime soda.